AU-Avengers/docs.toum.gg/docs/roles/neutral/benign/Mercenary.md

 #### **Alignment:** Neutral Benign

-The **Mercenary** is can only win by bribing players, allowing them to gain multiple win conditions.
+The **Mercenary** can only win by bribing players, allowing them to gain multiple win conditions.

 The Mercenary must **guard** a player and wait for them to be interacted with, which will give the Mercenary gold to **bribe** players with.
 If a bribed player wins, the Mercenary will win with them.